FriskyElectrocat/CLLocation-FESCoordinates/README.md

 ## About

-A `CLLocation` category to handle degrees, minutes, and seconds
+A `CLLocation` category to handle various representations of a map coordinate.

+With this category, you can:

-Convert from degrees, minutes, and seconds values to decimal degrees and back again.
-Also initialize a `CLLocation` object from degrees, minutes, and seconds values.
+* Convert from degrees, minutes, and seconds values to decimal degrees and back again.
+* Convert from decimal degrees to MinDec values of degrees and minutes.
+* Initialize a `CLLocation` object from degrees, minutes, and seconds values.

 ## Types